sustainable-computing-io/kepler-metal-ci/README.md

-# CI playground
+# Kepler Metal CI
-Testing different CI and Github Action pipelines before adding to Kepler main repos.
+Running Kepler on Equinix and AWS Metal instances with GitHub Actions

 # Equinix Metal Runner
 [This action](.github/workflows/equinix_metal_flow.yml) is used to demo how to deploy a GitHub self hosted runner on Equinix Metal, run some workload, and delete the runner.